What is an apprenticeship?

 You can search for apprenticeships on apprenticeship.ie.

 Funding supports for apprenticeships

 There are a number of supports for apprentices and employers.
 You can check for supports on the apprenticeship.ie website and with your local ETB.

 The Traveller Apprenticeship Incentivisation Programme pilot project offers bursaries for members of the Traveller community to access apprenticeships.

 You can apply for an Access and Inclusion bursary if you have completed an Access to Apprenticeship Programme.

 The bursary provides eligible learners up to €3,000 to support costs for travel, accommodation and materials..
 You can request an application form and information from firstname.lastname@example.org

 Certain employers who provide apprenticeships can get an apprenticeship employers grant of €2,000 per year for each registered apprentice.

-Employers can also avail of a gender-based bursary.
+Employers can get a gender-based bursary.

 Generally, an apprentice does not pay fees.
 However, apprentices pay a pro-rata registration fee (student contribution) if their off-the-job training takes place within a college such as an Institute of Technology or Technological University.
 The registration fee is generally based on the amount of time the apprentice spends in the college.
 You can find information about the pro-rata registration fee on apprenticeship.ie.